 - -You pay your credit card bill late.

 - -Your payment check bounces.

-- -You default on another account or loan you have with the same creditor.
+- -Your credit gets worse.

 Ask the class, "Why is it important to have good credit?"

 - When you apply for a credit card or ask for a loan, lenders look at your "credit history" to see how reliable you have been in repaying loans or credit. - -If you have had credit cards or loans and made all required payments on time, you probably have a good credit history. - -A positive credit record results from using credit wisely.